 Not focusing on closing and opening procure causes dangerous situations like theft and other problems.

-According to Forbes, the US retail industry lost $46.8 million which is 1.33 percent of their revenue on average income to the theft
+According to Forbes, the US retail industry lost $46.8 million, which is 1.33 percent of their revenue on average income, to the theft.

-Besides, the dangerous situations to ignore, following a checklist can help in saving time and keeping work on its speed.
+Besides the dangerous situations to ignore, following a checklist can help in saving time and keeping work on its speed.

-Ensuring that your day starts on the right foot, it’s important to have your checklist ready for opening the retail store.
+To ensure that your day starts on the right foot, it’s important to have your checklist ready for opening the retail store.
 It also keeps everything ready and makes sure nothing goes wrong.

 Start With Preparation

 Good practice starts with arriving early to the business.
-Get yourself-present at least 30 minutes early to your premise.
+Get yourself present at least 30 minutes early to your premise.

-Take the example of forgetting or missing something important and running back home will cause too much time waste.
+For example, forgetting or missing something important and running back home will cause too much time waste.

 And keep everyone punctual about timing.